alex-free/dreamcast-cdi-burner/README.md

 Burner from [source](#install_source).

-Note that the heart of this program is just a bash shell script, [cdib](raw/master/cdib) which calls two other programs: cdrecorder and cdirip.
+Note that the heart of this program is just a bash shell script, [cdib](raw/master/cdib) which calls two other programs: cdrecord and cdirip.
 By default, those programs are compiled and installed with this package.

-If you already have cdrecorder installed (very likely) and [cdirip](https://github.com/jozip/cdirip) (less likely), then all you need to install is the shell script:
+If you already have cdrecord installed (very likely) and [cdirip](https://github.com/jozip/cdirip) (less likely), then all you need to install is the shell script: